 The name Ellisworth is an old Anglo-Saxon name.
 It comes from when a family lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.

 The surname Ellisworth was first found in Cambridgeshire at Elsworth, a parish, in the union of Caxton and Arrington, hundred of Papworth.
 An ancient Saxon village, it dates back to 974 when it was first listed as Eleswurth.
 By the Domesday Book of 1086, the place name had evolved to Elesuuorde.
 Elworth is a village and a suburb of Sandbach, Cheshire but is rather recent in history so as to be an unlikely origin of the surname.
 Elworthy is a small village and civil parish in the Brendon Hills area of Somerset.

-Important Dates for the Ellisworth family
+Early History of the Ellisworth family